Mario Party 3

 is a party video game developed by Hudson Soft and published by Nintendo for the Nintendo 64.
 The third installment in the Mario Party series, it was first released in Japan on December 7, 2000, in North America on May 7, 2001, in Australia on September 3, 2001, and in Europe on November 16, 2001.
 As with the previous installments, the player chooses between eight playable characters: Mario, Luigi, Princess Peach, Yoshi, Wario, and Donkey Kong from the first two games, alongside newcomers Princess Daisy and Waluigi.
 The game features duel maps, where two players try to lower each other's stamina to zero using non-player characters such as Chain Chomps.

-Mario Party 3 was the third and final Mario Party game for the Nintendo 64.
-It was followed by Mario Party 4 for the Nintendo GameCube in 2002.
-Content from Mario Party 3 was remastered as part of Mario Party: The Top 100 for the Nintendo 3DS and Mario Party Superstars for the Nintendo Switch, released on November 10, 2017 and October 29, 2021 respectively.
-The game is set to receive its first official re-release on the Nintendo Switch Online + Expansion Pack in 2023.
+Mario Party 3 was the final first-party Nintendo 64 game released in North America.
+It was followed by Mario Party 4 for the GameCube in 2002.
+Content from Mario Party 3 was remastered as part of Mario Party: The Top 100 for the Nintendo 3DS and Mario Party Superstars for the Nintendo Switch, released on November 10, 2017, and October 29, 2021, respectively.
+The game received its first official re-release on the Nintendo Classics service on October 27, 2023.

 Gameplay

-Mario Party 3 is a party video game featuring eight playable characters: Mario, Luigi, Yoshi, Wario, Princess Peach, and Donkey Kong are available to play in all modes, while newcomers Princess Daisy and Waluigi are unavailable in the game's Story Mode.
+Mario Party 3 is a party video game featuring eight playable characters of the Mario franchise: Mario, Luigi, Yoshi, Wario, Princess Peach, and Donkey Kong are available to play in all modes, while newcomers Princess Daisy and Waluigi are unavailable in the game's Story Mode.
 In the game's storyline, Mario and his friends witness the descent of the Millennium Star, a mystical star born once every thousand years that allows whoever possesses him to become the "Superstar of the universe".
 When the group begins to debate the Star's ownership, the Star transports the group into a large toy box and proclaims that the group members must prove their worthiness and earn the Millennium Star's acceptance by collecting the seven "Star Stamps" scattered across several lands.
 The gameplay is presented in the form of a traditional board game, and includes five themed game board maps.
 Mario Party 3 includes multiplayer compatibility; each game on a board map consists of four players, including at least one human player and up to four.
 Any character who is not controlled by a human will instead be controlled by the game as a computer-controlled character.
 The skill level of the computer-controlled characters can be individually adjusted between "Easy", "Medium", or "Hard".
 After the players and board map have been determined, the player chooses how long the board map game will last: "Lite Play" consists of 20 turns, "Standard Play" consists of 35, and "Full Play" consists of 50.
 The player can also set a "Custom Play" that consists of any number of turns between 10 and 50, but restricted to multiples of 5.
 Upon starting a board, players each hit a dice block to determine turn order, with the highest number going first on each turn and the lowest number going last.